Thomas Weir (American soldier): Battle of the Little Bighorn and Weir Point

+Released from duty on February 12, 1866 after the war, Weir briefly tried operating a grocery store in Alabama, but only a few months later accepted a commission as a first lieutenant in the regular army on July 28, 1866.
+Assigned to the 7th Cavalry, he was promoted to captain on July 31, 1867.
+In 1872, Weir was visited by his University of Michigan classmate Henry M. Utley at Fort Hays, Kansas.
+Utley found that Weir was well suited to life in the army.

 During the Indian Wars on the Great Plains, Weir commanded Company D of the 7th Cavalry under Custer, as part of a two-pronged attack on a large Native American encampment on the Little Bighorn River in Montana on June 25, 1876.
 Custer had led a detachment north to attack the camp from that direction.
-Three companies, with Major Marcus Reno in overall command, attacked the south end of the village, but Reno's forces retreated from their initial attack on the south end of the village to a hilltop nearby, now known as Reno Hill, where they were joined by another three companies, including Weir's Company D, led by Captain Frederick Benteen as well as a pack train carrying supplies.
+Three companies, with Major Marcus Reno in overall command, attacked the south end of the village, but Reno's forces retreated from their initial attack on the south end of the village to a hilltop nearby, now known as Reno Hill, where they were joined by another three companies led by Captain Frederick Benteen, including Weir's Company D, as well as a pack train carrying supplies.

 Weir's company, without orders, (and eventually followed by other soldiers including Benteen) moved north from the defensive position on Reno Hill, heading in the direction of the sound of firing from the direction where they believed Custer and his troops were fighting.
 However, Weir and the would-be relief were forced to retreat back to Reno Hill under fire where they were under further attack until relieved by General Alfred Terry two days later, when the Native American warriors withdrew.